ehrlich89/forensics/README.md

 ```

 #### Logging
 If you want to process scanned messages at a later time, it might be useful to save them on the device persistently and read them out later.
 To do this, you can use the ```BeaconMessageLogger``` which provides you an easy and thread-safe to use interface.
 In most cases you will pass the scanner to the logger's constructor.
 However, if your message processing pipeline is more complex, you can pass an arbitrary class that implements the ```BeaconMessageStreamNode``` interface.
-The
+The received messages will be instantly passed to all receivers that have attached to the logger.
+Thus, you can use the logger to silently persist the message stream:
 ```java
 // Configure Beacon scanner
 final BeaconMessageScanner beaconScanner = new BeaconMessageScanner(context);